 Credit for Student Service Learning Commitment can be earned starting the summer after Grade 5 and must be completed by junior high school graduation.
 Students may earn SSLC hours in the following ways:

 Active membership in approved school clubs; Early Act, SMART Service, Seeds of Hope/Sprouting Seeds, Outdoor Environmental Science, Recycling, Student Council.
 Other clubs may be eligible for SSLC hours after administrative approval is given.

 Students will have opportunities inside and outside of school to fulfill this commitment.

-For more about SSLC, click on the links below of the description and log sheet
+For more about SSLC, click on the links below of the description:

 This list will grow as our relationships locally, statewide, nationally, and globally grow.
 If you have a question about a service opportunity that is not on this list, check the link above "SSLC Program Description" or call/email the office.